OpenChannelSSD/qemu-nvme/README.md

         lchunkstate=data/chunktable.txt
 ```

-**NOTE** Only the number of group, parallel units per group and sectors per
+**NOTE** If only the number of group, parallel units per group and sectors per
-chunk are configured.
-The number of chunks per parallel unit is inferred from
+chunk are configured, the number of chunks per parallel unit is inferred from
 those values to fill out the backend file (with reserved space for internal and
 external metadata).
+If the `lnum_chk` parameter is used and exact geometry will
+be set up and QEMU will make sure the backing block device can accomodate it.

 The block device maintains an on-device Chunk Info Log Page.
 When the device is
 brought up any state will be restored.
 The restored chunk states may be